tjcongrove1/SimpleTelematics/README.md

 ```
 These two methods are of note because they are logically the same but functionally different.
   - The first internally uses each trip's pre-calculated average speed divided by the number of trips to determine driver-average speed
-  - The second internally uses the raw total of ALL time driven in conjunction withthe raw total of ALL mileage driven to determine the driver-average speed.
+  - The second internally uses the raw total of ALL time driven in conjunction with the raw total of ALL mileage driven to determine the driver-average speed.
 ```java
 public int getAverageSpeedForAllTrips()
 public int getAverageSpeedForAllTripsBasedOnTotals()